 Socioeconomic and Nutritional Outcomes.
 Table 2 reports the relationship between containment and socioeconomic and nutritional measures from the phone survey, from Equation 1.
 Columns 1 and 2 examine the number of household members who experienced reductions in income.
-The point estimate indicates that moving from a district with 0% to 100% containment is related to an increase in the number of household members who have lost income by more than one member.
-Moving from no containment to average levels of containment is associated with 0.6 additional household members who have lost income (a 51% increase relative to the mean of the dependent variable).
-In columns 3 and 4, the outcome is an indicator variable for whether the household had to reduce meals; the point estimates indicate that moving from no containment to full containment is associated with a 15pp increase in the likelihood of reducing meals.
-Hence, moving from no containment to average levels of containment is associated with a 8pp increase in the likelihood of reducing meals (a 33% increase relative to the mean of the dependent variable).
+The point estimate indicates that moving from a district with 0 to 100% containment is related to an increase in the number of household members who have lost income by more than one member.
+Moving from no containment to average levels of containment is associated with 0.6 additional household members who have lost income (a 50% increase relative to the mean of the dependent variable).
+In columns 3 and 4, the outcome is an indicator variable for whether the household had to reduce meals; the point estimates indicate that moving from no containment to full containment is associated with a 14pp increase in the likelihood of reducing meals.
+Hence, moving from no containment to average levels of containment is associated with a 8pp increase in the likelihood of reducing meals (a 31% increase relative to the mean of the dependent variable).

 The final four columns examine the relationship between containment and food intake for men and women.
-Our outcome indices are formed by creating an indicator variable equal to 1 if an individual is below the gender-specific, district-level median food consumption for a food category in the pre-pandemic NFHS and then averaging over these indicator variables for all of the food categories for each individual.
-Thus, the regressions "control" for cross-district variation, since a positive coefficient for these estimates indicates that an individual is doing worse than her pre-pandemic district-specific average.
-Moving from a district with 0% to 100% containment is related to an increase in the share of food categories for which a woman's consumption is below her district's pre-pandemic median of 24pp.
-These estimates imply that moving from no containment to average levels of containment is associated with a 13pp increase in the share of food categories for which a woman's consumption is below her district's pre-pandemic median (a 33% increase relative to the dependent variable mean).
-For males, the coefficient is positive but not statistically significant and five times smaller.
-As before, across all outcomes, controlling for the direct health effects of the pandemic leaves the associations with containment unchanged.
+Our outcome indices are formed by creating an indicator variable equal to 1 if an individual is below the gender-specific, district level median food consumption for a food category in the pre-pandemic NFHS and then averaging over these indicator variables for all of the food categories for each individual.
+Thus, the regressions "control" for crossdistrict variation, since a positive coefficient for these estimates indicates that an individual is doing worse than her pre-pandemic district-specific average.
+From the more conservative specifications, moving from a district with 0 to 100% containment is related to an increase in the share of food categories for which a woman's consumption is below her district's prepandemic median of 19pp.
+Moving from no containment to average levels of containment is associated with a 11pp increase in the share of food categories for which a woman's consumption is below her district's pre-pandemic median (a 31% increase relative to the dependent variable mean).
+For males, the coefficient is positive but not statistically significant and one-eighth the size.13 As before, across all outcomes, controlling for the direct health effects of the pandemic leaves the associations with containment unchanged.

-The results in these last four columns underline the relationship between food insecurity and containment and suggest that food insecurity disproportionately impacts women.
+The results in the last four columns underline the relationship between food insecurity and containment and suggest that food insecurity disproportionately impacts women.
 Further, they provide one potential mechanism for the negative mental health effects in Table 1.
 When there are negative economic shocks to households, women are particularly vulnerable to declines in consumption.
-Hathi et al. (2021) provide evidence in favor of such a connection: women who eat after men in their households also have worse mental health in the India Human Development Survey.
+Hathi et al. (2021) provide evidence in favor of this connection: women who eat after men in their households also have worse mental health.

-Turning to our two robustness tests, Table A6 reports the Lee-style bounds for the so-cioeconomic and nutritional outcomes, which are again tight.
-Table A7 reports the estimates including the richer controls for case and death rates.
-The point estimates are virtually identical.
+Turning to robustness tests, Table A10 reports the Lee-style bounds for the socioeconomic and nutritional outcomes, which are tight.
+Table A11 reports the estimates including the non-linear controls for case and death rates.
+Table A12 includes hospitalizations in the set of controls and reports results that do not control for cases.
+In both tables, the point estimates are very similar.